Page Created: 8/14/2015 Last Modified: 1/9/2021 Last Generated: 8/8/2021

-Since I don't like leaving my armchair much, and because I have worked in IT system administration for 2 decades, I am used to being telepresent↗, sometimes several layers and systems deep.
-While writing this article, I had my radio in another room, since I didn't want to have to walk back and forth.
+Since I don't like leaving my armchair much, and because I have worked in IT system administration for 25 years, I am used to being telepresent↗, sometimes several layers and systems deep.
+While first writing this article, I had my radio in another room, since I didn't want to have to walk back and forth.
 And since packet is text, and Linux loves text↗, this kind of stuff is ideal.

 Because the radio can now both be programmed and act as a TNC via pure computer control, it can be remotely-operated over an encrypted IP network control link (via SSH keys, for example) by the control operator.
 The control operator and station could be co-located, with the operator in one room and the station in another, via a local area network, or a link could be created over the Internet for true remote operation.

 The Raspberry Pi 2, UCA202, and UV-5RA are small, solid state devices that can be easily moved to another location, such as near a window, or at a high elevation.
 As long as there is a sufficient power source (or even solar power), the station would not need much maintenance.

 However, under the FCC, the control operator must take steps to ensure that compliance is kept at all times.
 The station has to have some way of being shut down if the control link were to fail, so if the station is not co-located (at the same site) and you can't get to it quickly, then some sort of failsafe or killswitch mechanism should be in place to handle such an event.

 Aliases could be created in the .bashrc file to turn the radio power on and off:

 alias hton='gpio -g mode 24 output;gpio -g write 24 1;'

 alias htoff='gpio -g mode 24 output;gpio -g write 24 0;'